dikortis/LetsTalkETC/Episodes/Episode_15.md

-to kind of some stuff you're working on currently I'm afraid it you know I didn't do such a good job of introducing you earlier in the show but uh you're also part of the well um well typed a happy it's a Haskell consulting company and you guys are looking with IO HK directly on a few different things as I correct
+to kind of some stuff you're working on currently I'm afraid it you know I didn't do such a good job of introducing you earlier in the show but you're also part of the well typed a happy it's a Haskell consulting company and you guys are looking with IOHK directly on a few different things as I correct